Azure/c-logging/v2/devdoc/logging.md

 ### Extensions

-An extensions set of properties shall be available in order to ease writing logging code.
+A set of extensions properties shall be available in order to ease writing logging code.
 Examples of what would fall in the extensions category are:

 - syntactic sugar for a message property